What is Azure Pipelines?

 Why should I use Azure Pipelines?

-Implementing CI and CD pipelines helps to ensure consistent and quality code that's readily available to users.
-And, Azure Pipelines provides a quick, easy, and safe way to automate building your projects and making them available to users.
+Azure Pipelines provides a quick, easy, and safe way to automate building your projects with consistent and quality code that's readily available to users.

-Use Azure Pipelines because it supports the following scenarios:
+Use Azure Pipelines to support the following scenarios:

 - Works with any language or platform